pitivi/pitivi/docs/design/Multi-Layer_Editing.md

+# Multi-Layer Editing

-# Multi-Layer is not Multi-Track
+## Multi-Layer is not Multi-Track

 PiTiVi distinguishes between multi-layer and multi-track editing.
 In PiTiVi at 'track' is a separate channel of output.
 A layer is a separate